Foodborne Pathogen Testing

 Beef & Poultry

-STEC, Salmonella, Campylobacter testing.
+STEC, Salmonella, and Campylobacter targeted screening.

 Seafood and Shellfish safety